kataw/kataw/test/__snapshot__/parser/expressions/object-literal/async_star_equals_start.md

 ✖ ',' expected - start: 7, end: 10
 ✖ The parser expected to find a '}' to match the '{' token here - start: 7, end: 10
 ✖ Expression exprected.
-A compound assignment or an logical assignment cannot follow an object literal - start: 7, end: 10 ✖ Expected a `;` - start: 13, end: 14
+A compound assignment or an logical assignment cannot follow an object literal - start: 7, end: 10 ✖ Expected a ')' to match the '(' token here - start: 13, end: 14 ✖ Expected a `;` - start: 13, end: 14
 ✖ Declaration or statement expected - start: 15, end: 16
 ✖ Declaration or statement expected - start: 16, end: 17